mirror/chromium/tools/gn/docs/reference.md

       Note that if the input is empty, the result will be a null value which will produce an error if assigned to a variable.

+  "json"
+      Parse the input as a JSON and convert it to equivalent GN rvalue.
+The data type mapping is:
+        a string in JSON maps to string in GN a number in JSON maps to integer in GN (floats are unsupported) an object in JSON maps to scope in GN an array in JSON maps to list in GN a boolean in JSON maps to boolean in GN a null in JSON null maps to nothing in GN

   "trim ..."
       Prefixing any of the other transformations with the word "trim" will result in whitespace being trimmed from the beginning and end of the